tsunami643/blogdraft/_posts/2025-08-29-ti14-team-guide.md

   </tbody></table>
 </div>

 Tundra was quietly the most decorated team of the entire season.
-I say quietly because people haven't been characterizing Tundra's year as "dominant," but holy moly look at all those podium finishes.
+I say quietly because people haven't been characterizing Tundra's year as "dominant."
+Even in Wyk's yearly [pre-TI fan poll](https://x.com/wykrhm/status/1963136350582194506), Tundra doesn't even show up on the charts.
+But then I scroll up and I'm like holy moly check out all those medals.

 Also, looking back, the Dyrachyo Tundra run feels like a fever dream.
-The man literally walked into Tundra after not playing pro since Copenhagen TI, got to grand finals in all four tournaments played (PLAYGROUND 1 -> Wallachia S3), and then just left Dota.
+The man literally walked into Tundra after not playing pro since Copenhagen TI, got to grand finals in all four tournaments he played (PLAYGROUND 1 -> Wallachia S3), 3:0'd his old team at BLAST Slam II, and then just left Dota.
 What the hell even was that.

 **What would success look like?** 33's a generational talent, no one can deny that at this point.
 But in theory, if he were to win a third TI while only sharing one teammate (Saksa) between all three wins?
 That's gotta be the epitome "I'm him."

+And yet somehow the Tundra org will still only get like 7 likes per Dota tweet on their socials.
+Puzzling.

 <hr style="margin-bottom: 1.2em;">
 <p style="margin: 0.5em 0;"><img src="./../../../img/ti14teams/spirit.jpg" alt="Banner"></p>